TarunGuptaJ/Bangalore-Greenery/README.md

 Based on these indices we have used Haversine's formula to obtain the latitude and longitude of these locations which are stored in coords.rtf.
 This code is in getCoordsDegreeDec.py.

-The closest location names are extracted from these coordinates and are stored in locationData.txt.
+The closest location names are extracted from these coordinates and are stored in locationData.txt using getLocationName.py.

 We have also written code to perform a visualisation of these data points using follium to plot the locations onto a map.
 This map can be seen in View_Map.ipynb